 - Parasyte: The creatures are tough enough to completely ignore bullets, but that doesn't stop a few police from opening fire and getting butchered.
 The main character takes them on by knowing their weaknesses, though, and the government soon learns their weaknesses and kills them off by the dozens with high-powered shotgun ammunition.
 Quickly Double Subverted by introducing a super-parasite that ignores THAT ammunition and massacres an entire platoon.

-Bilbo accidentally discovers the one weak spot in the dragon Smaug's scales, and the information gets passed to Bard the Bowman, who only has one shot at hitting it.
+- The Hobbit Bilbo accidentally discovers the one weak spot in the dragon Smaug's scales, and the information gets passed to Bard the Bowman, who only has one shot at hitting it.

-- Stargate SG-1: the Anubis Warriors have armor that absorbs Energy Weapon fire and is completely bullet proof.
+- Stargate SG-1.
+The Anubis Warriors have armor that absorbs Energy Weapon fire and is completely bullet proof.
 Even large amounts of explosives can stop the things.
 It took quite some time to develop weapons that could be used to kill them.

-- Star Trek: The Borg have force fields around their ships and personal force fields around each of the Collective; during the Enterprise's first few encounters, they were constantly attempting to discern how to get their phasers to pierce the fields.
+- Star Trek.
+The Borg have force fields around their ships and personal force fields around each of the Collective; during the Enterprise's first few encounters, they were constantly attempting to discern how to get their phasers to pierce the fields.
 It was accepted that only two or three shots would work before the Collective Mind would work its way around to altering the fields against the variant-power phaser blasts.

-- Buffy the Vampire Slayer: Buffy kills The Judge, who ostensibly cannot be killed by a weapon forged, by blasting him to bits with a rocket launcher, which is not a forged weapon, nor existed when he was born.
+- Buffy the Vampire Slayer.
+Buffy kills The Judge, who ostensibly cannot be killed by a weapon forged, by blasting him to bits with a rocket launcher, which is not a forged weapon, nor existed when he was born.

 - The Awful Green Things From Outer Space.
 The crew of the starship Znutar must try various devices on the title monsters, hoping to find one that kills them.